xopek-pro/rsschool-cv/cv.md

 ```

 ## Work experience
-- Traineeship at Fraunhofer Geselschaft - Institut fur Medienkommunikation (IMK)
+- Traineeship at Fraunhofer-Institut für Medienkommunikation IMK in Sankt Augustin

 - Engineer of IT-department at local branch of PJSC Sberbank

-- `Deputy Head of IT-department at Regional Ministry of Finance
+- Deputy Head of IT-department at Regional Ministry of Finance

 ## Graduation
-Taganrog State University of Radio Engineering</br>
+Master of Computer Science\
-Master of Computer Science
+Taganrog State University of Radio Engineering

 ## English
 B1 (Intermediate)